dPhish/Documentation/modules/do/campaign.md

 - **Select Sender, Page and Templates** Choose the sender responsible for dispatching the campaign emails to the targets.
 Next, select the page and templates that will be included in the emails sent to the targets.

 - **Post Campaign** After completing the campaign settings, you can select multiple post-campaign actions to be assigned.
-These post-campaigns are triggered upon achieving specific conditions, such as when a `link is opened`, or `credentials are saved` etc. (More Details)[`More Details`]
+These post-campaigns are triggered upon achieving specific conditions, such as when a `link is opened`, or `credentials are saved` etc.

 ***